 - Heavy cream

 - Unsalted butter

-- Cinnamon & nutmeg – just a little of each, but they add such a lovely warmth and flavour.
+- Cinnamon and nutmeg (just a little of each, but they add such a lovely warmth and flavour)

 - Place them in a mixing bowl and whip/mix.

-- Melt a little butter (because butter + sweet potatoes are bffs) and combine with cream, salt, pepper, cinnamon and nutmeg.
+- Melt a little butter in a saucepan (because butter and sweet potatoes are awesome together) and combine with cream, salt, pepper, cinnamon and nutmeg.

 - Add that creamy deliciousness to the sweet potatoes and whip/mix again.

-- Portion into a casserole dish, garnish with some parsley or chives and a pat or two of butter.
-Enjoy!
+- Transfer the whipped sweet potatoes to a casserole or serving dish, garnish with some parsley or chives and a pat or two of butter.

 You can always whip with your stand mixer.